-- Clinical Experience Requirements: explains the type and quantity of clinical procedures that you'll need to complete
+Clinical Experience Requirements explain the type and quantity of clinical procedures that you'll need to complete.

-- Structured Education Requirements: outlines the education activity requirements for this discipline
+Structured Education Requirements outline the education activity requirements for this discipline.

-- Examination Content Specifications: outlines the topics that appear on our Computed Tomography exams
+Examination Content Specifications outline the topics that appear on our CT exams.

-- Task Inventory: lists the job responsibilities typically required of technologists working in computed tomography
+Task Inventory lists the job responsibilities typically required of technologists working in CT.

 LEARN HOW TO APPLY

-The application process for ARRT certification and registration in Computed Tomography has many detailed steps—but don't worry.
+The application process for ARRT certification and registration has many detailed steps—but don't worry.
 We have a range of resources to guide you.
 Start by downloading our postprimary eligibility pathway application handbook below.Download Handbook